pop/pop.github.io/content/blog/buildbot-on-kubernetes.rst

 Preamble
 --------

-So I'm learning Kubernetes (K8s) for work and decided to try my hand at deploying Buildbot with K8s because we all know the universal law discovered made by Science McSmartyPants in the 1758 which stated: **doing cool shit > reading docs** [#docs-should]_.
+I'm learning Kubernetes (K8s) for work and decided to try my hand at deploying Buildbot with K8s because we all know the universal law discovered made by Science McSmartyPants in the 1758 which stated: **doing cool shit > reading docs** [docs-should]_.
 I would describe K8s and Buildbot, but they each already did that:

     "Buildbot is an open-source framework for automating software build, test, and release processes."